sailfish009/goodvibes/docs/goodvibes.readthedocs.io/user-guide.rst

 GStreamer Output Pipeline
 -------------------------

-This setting can be configured under *Preferences -> Misc -> Playback*.
+This setting can be configured under *Preferences -> General -> Playback*.
 It's quite a powerful thing, but not for the faint of heart.
 If you want to experiment with that, you should install the `GStreamer Tools
 <https://gstreamer.freedesktop.org/documentation/tutorials/basic/gstreamer-tools.html>`_,